Signs Of Tramadol Abuse

-- Access to top treatment centers
+Access to professional treatment

-The Dangers of Tramadol
+The Dangers Of Tramadol

-Even when the drug is used properly and under the supervision of a doctor, tramadol users can experience adverse reactions to it, such as nausea and dizziness.
-Abuse of tramadol makes the drug more dangerous and puts the user at risk for severe side effects or overdose.
+Even when the drug is used properly and under the supervision of a doctor, Tramadol users can experience adverse reactions to it, such as nausea and dizziness.
+Abuse of Tramadol makes the drug more dangerous and puts the user at risk for severe side effects or overdose.

-Taking tramadol in combination with other substances, called polydrug use, also increases the risk of serious and sometimes fatal side effects.
+Taking Tramadol in combination with other substances, called polydrug use, also increases the risk of serious and sometimes fatal side effects.

-According to the Substance Abuse and Mental Health Services Administration, the number of emergency department visits involving tramadol abuse or misuse increased approximately 250 percent from 2005 to 2011.
+According to the Substance Abuse and Mental Health Services Administration, the number of emergency department visits involving Tramadol abuse or misuse increased approximately 250 percent from 2005 to 2011.

-Symptoms of tramadol abuse may include:
+Side effects of Tramadol abuse may include:

 - Nausea and vomiting